Tamil cinema: Early exhibitors

 To celebrate the event of King George V's visit in 1909, a grand exhibition was organised in Madras.
 Its major attraction was the screening of short films accompanied by sound.
 A British company imported a Crone megaphone, made up of a film projector to which a gramophone with a disc containing prerecorded sound was linked, and both were run in unison, producing picture and sound simultaneously.
 However, there was no synched dialogue.
 Raghupathi Venkaiah Naidu, a successful photographer, took over the equipment after the exhibition and set up a tent cinema near the Madras High Court.
 With this equipment, he screened the short films Pearl Fish and Raja's Casket in the Victoria Public Hall.
 When this proved successful, he screened the films in a tent set up in Esplanade.
 These tent events were the true precursors of the cinema shows.
-Venkiah travelled with this unit to Burma (now Myanmar) and Sri Lanka, and when he had gathered enough money, he put up a permanent cinema house in Madras—Gaiety, in 1914, the first cinema house in Madras to be built by an Indian.
+Naidu travelled with this unit to Burma (now Myanmar) and Sri Lanka, and when he had gathered enough money, he put up a permanent cinema house in Madras—Gaiety, in 1914, the first cinema house in Madras to be built by an Indian.
 He soon added two more, Crown Theatre in Mint and Globe (later called Roxy) in Purasawalkam.

-Swamikannu Vincent, who had built the first cinema of South India in Coimbatore, introduced the concept of "Tent Cinema" in which a tent was erected on a stretch of open land close to a town or village to screen the films.
+Swamikannu Vincent, who had built one of the first cinema halls of South India in Coimbatore, introduced the concept of "Tent Cinema" in which a tent was erected on a stretch of open land close to a town or village to screen the films.
 The first of its kind was established in Madras, called "Edison's Grand Cinemamegaphone".
 This was due to the fact that electric carbons were used for motion picture projectors.

 Most of the films screened then were shorts made in the United States and Britain.
 In 1909, an Englishman, T. H. Huffton, founded Peninsular Film Services in Madras and produced some short films for local audiences.
 But soon, hour-long films, which narrated dramatic stories, then known as "drama films", were imported.
 From 1912 onwards, feature films made in Bombay (now Mumbai) were also screened in Madras.
 The era of short films had ended.
 The arrival of drama films firmly established cinema as a popular entertainment form.
 More cinema houses came up in the city.